-The client will only make a final decision when a full range of construction project constraints have been considered fully.
-As a local employer and neighbour to other businesses and residents nearby, the company is also very keen to re-launch itself with this project on the basis of being positive for the community, the environment (sustainability is important to the owner) and the company's financial future.
+Demolition and site clearance, maximising the opportunity for building materials, e.g. reclaimed slate. briefly Demolition and construction. residents nearby, the company is also very keen to re-launch itself with this project on the basis of it being positive for the community, the environment (sustainability is important to the owner) and the company's financial future.